farao-community/farao-community.github.io/pages/docs/input-data/crac/import.md

 > In the CORE CC process, this CracCreationContext is re-used when results are exported at the end of the RAO, in order to roll-back the modifications which has been made during the creation, and export at the end of the process a CNE file which is consistent with the initial CRAC file.

 The formats handled by the CracCreator are:
-- [FbConstraint document](fbconstraint), also known as Merged-CB, CBCORA or F301 ([farao-crac-creator-fb-constraint](https://github.com/farao-community/farao-core/tree/master/data/crac-creation/crac-creator-fb-constraint))
+- [FlowBasedConstraint document](fbconstraint), also known as Merged-CB, CBCORA or F301 ([farao-crac-creator-fb-constraint](https://github.com/farao-community/farao-core/tree/master/data/crac-creation/crac-creator-fb-constraint))
 - [CSE CRAC](cse) ([farao-crac-creator-cse](https://github.com/farao-community/farao-core/tree/master/data/crac-creation/crac-creator-cse))
 - [CIM CRAC](cim) ([farao-crac-creator-cim](https://github.com/farao-community/farao-core/tree/master/data/crac-creation/crac-creator-cim))